guymenahem/the-kubernetes-journey/README.md

 # The Kubernetes Journey
 ## The Kubernetes journey by the community for the community

-A visulize guide to how to be a Kubernetes expert created by the community.
+A visual step-by-step how-to guide to becoming a Kubernetes expert created by the Community.
-We belive that true power comes from the community.
+We believe that true power comes from the Community.

 ## The Journey